klmnden/azure-docs.tr-tr/articles/automation/troubleshoot/update-agent-issues-linux.md

 ### <a name="hybrid-runbook-worker"></a>Karma Runbook Çalışanı

-Linux için OMS Aracısı karma Runbook çalışanı paket sahip olduğundan emin olmak denetler.
+Bu denetim, Linux için OMS Aracısı karma Runbook çalışanı paket olup olmadığını doğrular.
 Bu paket çalışacak şekilde güncelleştirme yönetimi için gereklidir.

 ### <a name="hybrid-runbook-worker-status"></a>Karma Runbook çalışanı durumu